How to Make a Lung Model in 6 Easy Steps

 What happens if the DIY lung model has a hole?

-With your lung model, you can cut a small hole in the brown paper bag.
+Cut a small hole in the brown paper bag of your lung model.
 See what happens when you try to blow air in and suck air out.

 Sometimes, the lung can get a hole when the chest gets hit or poked with a lot of force.
-When a person has a hole in a lung, doctors call this a “pneumothorax” because air from the lungs can leak out into the chesk.
-“Pneumo” means “air”, and “thorax” means” chest.
+When a person has a hole in a lung, doctors call this a “pneumothorax” because air from the lungs can leak out into the chest.
+“Pneumo” means “air,” and “thorax” means” chest.

 This can be very painful!
 Because the lungs cannot inhale and exhale properly, someone with a hole in the lung would have trouble breathing and getting oxygen.